D20 SAFETY & SECURITY

 - Please see District 20's Inclement Weather Policy for information relating to winter weather/snow day procedures.

-Secure and Teach (Outside Hazard) procedures are used when there is a hazard outside the building that requires individuals to remain inside the school building for safety (i.e., nearby policy activity, a local hazardous waste spill).
-Students who are outside at recess or physical education are brought inside.
-Students and staff will be asked to remain inside their classrooms or offices with normal instruction until instructed otherwise.
+Secure Building (Outside Hazard) procedures are used when there is a hazard outside the building that requires individuals to remain inside the school building for safety (i.e., nearby policy activity, a local hazardous waste spill).
+Students who are outside (i.e., at recess or physical education) are brought inside.
+Students and staff will be asked to remain inside their classrooms or offices and continue normal instruction until told otherwise.
+Use of the hallways and restrooms are permitted.
 All exterior doors are locked and no one is permitted to enter or exit.
+Depending on the situation, the building administrator may permit monitored entry/exit.
+If the outside hazard occurs at dismissal time, a delayed or modified dismissal process maybe required.
 During these situations, the school will contact families and staff, as soon as information can be coordinated and confirmed with the appropriate emergency responder.

-Secure and Teach (Inside Hazard) procedures are used when there is a crisis that does not place students and staff in imminent danger but requires containing everyone in place in the building for safety (i.e., a medical emergency or escalating student or visitor who is not perceived to be imminently dangerous).
-Classroom instruction continues as normal, but everyone in the building is directed to remain in their current locations until instructed otherwise.
+Hold in Your Room or Area (Inside Hazard) procedures are used when there is a hazardous situation that does not place students and staff in imminent danger but requires containing everyone in place in the building for safety (i.e., a medical emergency, escalating student who is not perceived to be imminently dangerous).
+Hallways and restrooms are cleared.
+Classroom instruction continues as normal, but change of classroom bells will be ignored and everyone in the building is directed to remain in their current locations until "All Clear" is announced.
 During these situations, the school will contact families and staff information as soon as the information can be coordinated and confirmed with the appropriate emergency responder.

 Evacuation (Fire) procedures are initiated when a hazard inside the building requires relocating outside the building for safety (i.e., fire, gas leak, or other in-school hazard).
 Classrooms will follow evacuation procedures outlined in their emergency classroom action plan to safely transfer students to a designated location outside the building.
 An Off-Campus Evacuation may be necessary when circumstances require relocation of students and staff to a remote site for their safety.
 In this situation, students will be transported, accounted for, and released to their parent/guardian when safe to do so.
 The school will contact families and staff as soon as information can be coordinated and confirmed with the fire department and any other emergency responders.